-A current search of the sketch of the land should be obtained when detail of position, dimensions or area of the land should be obtained when detail of position, dimensions or area of the land assertisk may not appear on the current existion of the duplicate certificate of title.
+A current search of the sketch of the land should be obtained when detail of position, dimensions or use of the lee is required. \ Any entries provided by an asterisk may not appear on the current edition of the duplicate certificine of title.
 Lot as described in the land description may be a lot of location.

-END OF CERTIFICATE OF TITLE
+-END OF CERTIFICATE OF TITLE-